yaya2devops/bachelor-guide/docs/intern.md

 <summary>
 9. This is not a question, but I feel so ready for this.
 Thanks a lot.
 </summary>

-Pleasure!
-I love this
+Pleasure.
+I love that!

 So!
-It's time to demonstrate your commitment and make the most out of this experience.
+It's time to demonstrate your commitment and make the most out of this experience.<br>

-Create, Build, Adjust, and deliver!

-⚡ This way, I'll sense that energy flowing from the universe without the need for a single word!
+Create, Build, Adjust, and deliver! <br>This way, I'll sense that energy flowing from the universe without the need for a single word!

 </details>